rossprogram/rossprogram.github.io/students/faq.md

 ### Where do the students live?

+There will be two sites for the Ross Program:
+&nbsp;&nbsp; at Ohio Dominican University in Columbus OH:<br>
+&nbsp;&nbsp;&nbsp; June 15 (Wed)  through  July 27, 2022. <br><br>
+&nbsp;&nbsp;at Rose-Hulman Institute of Technology in Terre Haute, Indiana:<br>
+&nbsp;&nbsp;&nbsp; June 19 (Sun)  through  July 29, 2022.  <br>

-Students at Ross/USA will live in a dormitory on the campus of Ohio Dominican University in Columbus.
-Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area.
+All participants will live in a dormitory on campus.
+Typically, students live with three roommates in a small suite of rooms.

 ### What is the mailing address?

-The mailing address for Ross/USA Program participants is:
+The mailing address for Ross Program participants in Columbus is:

   (participant's name)
   Ross Math Program